 A thigh lift is an extensive cosmetic body contouring procedure that can rid a patient of excess skin and fat in the thigh region.
-This surgery is often performed in conjunction with related procedures such as a abdominoplasty.
+This surgery is often performed in conjunction with related procedures such as an abdominoplasty or tummy tuck.

 The Ideal Thigh Lift Candidate

 A thigh lift may be contraindicated in patients who smoke heavily or have certain medical conditions.
-Patients should speak to their surgeon about their full medical and dietary history prior to the surgery.
+Patients should disclose their full medical and dietary history prior to the surgery.
 The thigh lift is a very extensive procedure.
 Therefore, it is important that patients have a realistic expectation about what can be accomplished, the extent and location of surgical scars, and the amount of post-surgery care required.